The checkout at the end of a tenancy is one of the most important parts of the moving-out process.

 What happens before checkout?

-As part of the checkout process, your landlord should inform you of your precise responsibilities around two weeks in advance (unless otherwise stated in your tenancy agreement).
+As part of the checkout process, your landlord should inform you of your specific responsibilities around two weeks in advance (unless otherwise stated in your tenancy agreement).

-Your landlord is obliged to give you the opportunity to be present at the checkout stage of your tenancy, and it’s strongly recommended that you do attend.
+Your landlord is obliged to allow you to be present at the checkout stage of your tenancy, and it's strongly recommended that you attend.

-Before this point, your landlord needs to let you know what you’ll have to do before leaving the property and what they’re expecting from you.
-If you remain unclear about your tenant responsibilities, you can turn to your tenancy agreement where these will be laid out in clear detail.
+Before this point, your landlord needs to let you know what you'll have to do before leaving the property and what they expect from you.
+If you remain unclear about your tenant responsibilities, you can turn to your tenancy agreement, which will clarify these in detail.

 When moving into the property, you should have been provided with a copy of the inventory by your landlord.
 If you still have this at hand, and it's recommended that you keep it safe, it can be a great tool to utilise at the end of a tenancy.
 If you don't have a copy any longer or were never given one in the first place, you can request another copy from your landlord.

-This allows you to scrutinise the inventory for an accurate description of the property when you moved in, which then enables you to compare it to its current state and carry out any necessary work to restore it to its previous condition.
+This allows you to scrutinise the inventory for an accurate description of the property when you moved in, enabling you to compare it to its current state and carry out any necessary work to restore it to its previous condition.

-As well as cleaning the property thoroughly before checkout, there are a number of other steps you should take to improve your chances of receiving your deposit back in full.
+As well as cleaning the property thoroughly before checkout, you should take several other steps to improve your chances of receiving your deposit back in full.
 These include:

 - Making sure that all light bulbs are working